Snowflake-Labs/icetire/README.md

 Icetire is a docker image which aims to provide Snowflake users with a turn key docker environment already set-up with Snowflake drivers of the version of your choice with a comprehensive data science environment including Jupyter Notebooks, Python, Spark, R to experiment the various Snowflake connectors available.

-Icetire supports Spark 3.1 with Scala 2.12, as well as adds support for the Snowpark API.
+Icetire supports Spark 3.3 with Scala 2.12, as well as adds support for the Snowpark for Scala, and Snowpark for Python API.
+The following drivers and connectors for Snowflake are provided:

 - ODBC
 - JDBC
 - Python Connector
 - Spark Connector
-- SnowSQL Client.
+- SnowSQL Client

 SQL Alchemy python package is also installed as part of this docker image.